T4n17/aizork/README.md

 ### Features

-- 🤖 Supports multiple LLM backends:
-  - Ollama with Llama 3.1:8B (default)
+- 🤖 Supports Ollama with Llama 3.2:3B (default)
-  - Local models via llama-cpp-python
 - 🎮 Fully automated gameplay through AI decision-making
 - 🔄 Real-time interaction with the Zork game environment
 - 📊 Observe how AI interprets game context and generates commands
 - 💬 Ability to provide suggestions to guide the AI during gameplay
 - 🧩 Structured output using Pydantic for reliable command generation
-- 📚 Enhanced RAG system with multiple document formats for better gameplay assistance
+- 📚 ChromaDB-powered RAG system for better gameplay assistance

 ## 🔧 Prerequisites